aaronicsubstances/code-augmentor-nodejs/README.md

 ## Usage

-The library exposes a single function `execute` that has 3 parameters, with the first 2 being required.
-The first is an object for configuring the function's operation, the second is a function for evaluating code generation requests and producing generated code snippets, the third is optional callback to indicate end of the asynchronous operation of `execute` as well as any I/O error encountered.
+The library's functionality is contained in the method `execute` of the class `ProcessCodeTask` in the main module of this package.
+The `execute` method takes a function object used for evaluating code generation requests and producing generated code snippets.

-The first `config` object argument must have the following properties:
+Instances of `ProcessCodeTask` have the following properties:

    * `inputFile` - path to the code generation request.
 Must be the aug code file result of running the *code_aug_prepare* Ant task.
    * `outputFile` - path for writing out code generation response.
 Will be used as the gen code file input to the *code_aug_complete* Ant task.

-Optionally, these properties can be supplied:
+   * `verbose` - boolean property which can be used with default verbose logging mechansim to enable printing of verbose mesages to standard output.
+   * `allErrors` - array which contains any errors encountered during execution.

+These methods can be overriden in a subclass:
-   * `logVerbose`, `logInfo`, `logWarn` - functions which are called with a single message argument when a verbose message, normal message, or warning message is issued.
+   * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a format string, *args, and **kwargs, when a verbose message, normal message, or warning message is issued.
 By default all normal and warning messages are printed to standard output, and verbose messages are ignored.
-   * `verbose` - optional boolean property which can be used with default verbose logging mechansim to enable printing of verbose mesages to standard output.
-This property is ignored if a custom `logVerbose` function is supplied.

-Lastly, an `allErrors` property is set on the config object as an array to return any expected non I/O error encountered to the client.

-The second `evalFunction` function argument is called with 3 arguments.
-The first is name of a function to invoke in the current NodeJS scope, and the remaining two are an augmenting code object and a helper `context` object.
+The `evalFunction` function argument of the `execute` method is called with 3 arguments.
+The first is name of a function to invoke in the current NodeJS scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` class exported by main module of this package.
 These remaining two arguments are the arguments passed to the function to be invoked.

 The `evalFunction` is called with every augmenting code object encountered in the input file.
 It is expected to in turn call client-defined functions dynamically and receive from them a correponding generated code object to be written to the output file.
 As a convenience, it can return strings, content parts, and arrays of generated code objects.

-The third optional argument to `execute` if given, must be a callback function what will be called with a single I/O error if reading from input file or writing to output file fails for some reason.
+The second optional argument to `execute` if given, must be a callback function what will be called with a single I/O error if reading from input file or writing to output file fails for some reason.
 If no error is encountered with reading/writing, it will be called with null.
 If it is not given or is null, then any error encountered during reading/writing will manifest as an exception to the client.

-### Properties and Methods of helper context object
+### Properties and Methods of `ProcessCodeContext` instances

-   * header - JSON object resulting from parsing first line of input file.
+   * *header* - JSON object resulting from parsing first line of input file.
-   * globalScope - an object/map/dictionary provided for use by clients which remains throughout parsing of entire input file.
+   * *globalScope* - an object/map/dictionary provided for use by clients which remains throughout parsing of entire input file.
-   * fileScope - an object/map/dictionary provided for use by clients which is reset at the start of processing every line of input file.
+   * *fileScope* - an object/map/dictionary provided for use by clients which is reset at the start of processing every line of input file.
-   * fileAugCodes - JSON object resulting of parsing current line of input file other than first line.
+   * *fileAugCodes* - JSON object resulting of parsing current line of input file other than first line.
-   * augCodeIndex - index of `augCode` parameter in `fileAugCodes.augmentingCodes` array
+   * *augCodeIndex* - index of `augCode` parameter in `fileAugCodes.augmentingCodes` array
-   * newGenCode() - convenience function available to clients for creating a generated code object with empty `contentParts` array property.
+   * *newGenCode()* - convenience function available to clients for creating a generated code object with empty `contentParts` array property.
-   * newContent(content, exactMatch=false) - convenience function available to clients for creating a new content part object with properties set with arguments supplied to the function.
+   * *newContent(content, exactMatch=false)* - convenience function available to clients for creating a new content part object with properties set with arguments supplied to the function.
+   * *newSkipGenCode()* - convenience method to create a generated code object indicating skipping of aug code section.
+Will have null content parts.
+   * *getScopeVar(name)* - gets a variable from fileScope array with given name, or from globalScope array if not found in fileScope.

+### Reserved 'CodeAugmentor' Prefix

+CodeAugmentor supplies utility functions and variables by reserving the **CodeAugmentor** prefix.
+As such scripts should avoid naming aug code processing functions and variables in fileScope/globalScope with that prefix.

+The following variables are provided by default in context globalScope:

+   * *codeAugmentor_indent* - set with value of four spaces.

+The following functions are provided by **CodeAugmentorFunctions** module exported by main module of this package for use to process aug codes:

+   * *CodeAugmentorFunctions.setScopeVar* - requires each embedded data in augmenting code section to be a JSON object.
+For each such object, every property of the object is used to set a variable in context fileScope whose value is the value of the property in the JSON object.
+   * *CodeAugmentorFunctions.setGlobalScopeVar* - same as setScopeVar, but rather sets variables in context globalScope.

 ## Further Information